-- 1. Touch base regularly, maybe set a regular day/time for checking-in. - 2.
-Watch and listen for signs that they might be struggling, such as anything unusual in the way they normally communicate, an impression of low mood or seeming not to be enjoying things. - 3.
+Tips Transitioning to higher education can be both an exciting and anxiety provoking time for young people.
+See some top tips from below: - 1.
+Provide regular opportunities for students to talk to staff/peers about the changes ahead and check-in on how they are feeling. - 2.
+Be alert for signs that students might be struggling, such as anything unusual in the way they normally communicate, an impression of low mood or seeming not to be enjoying things. - 3.
 Encourage them to get involved at the earliest opportunity.
 If they're nervous about socialising, remind them that everyone will be in the same boat and will all be wanting to make friends.
 They could look into societies or clubs that they are interested in, social events or make plans with housemates to get to know one another.
 Making connections and interacting with others can help them feel more part of the university, course or company and it will build a support network around them too. - 4.
-As parents, do not expect the university to get in touch with you if they have any concerns, universities often strive for independence in young people. - 5.
 Try to encourage them not to compare their experience with others.
-There may be a lot of photos placed on social media capturing 'Freshers' week'.
+There may be a lot of posts placed on social media capturing how they are preparing for the transition or 'Freshers' week'.
 Encourage them to enjoy their own experiences and not to become worried about what others are doing.
 Equally, there will be a range of academic abilities and skills amongst their peers and colleagues.
-Reassure them that they have worked hard to get to where they are and are just as capable as anyone else. - Remind them to keep tutors and supervisors aware if there are any problems or difficulties that they are experiencing.
+Reassure them that they have worked hard to get to where they are and are just as capable as anyone else. - 5.
+Encourage them to keep tutors and supervisors aware if there are any problems or difficulties that they are experiencing.
 They can help to put support into place or extend deadlines.
+Support at University Universities have a range of different services to support student wellbeing.
+Visit the university's website to find out what specific support is available.
+This might include counselling, student advice services, support networks as well as other resources.
+Many Universities have active Student Unions which may also offer support to students.